johnmarco123/drawing_app/development.md

      * After resizing, the bottom menu no longer blocks drawing...
      * When the user hides the side and bottom bar, it causes the mouseoncanvas function to fail to detect where the bottom bar is
+     * AFTER RESIZING THE CANVAS BECOMES WHITE RATHER THEN BLACK, THIS OCCURS WHEN CLICKING F11 OR F12 ASWELL!

 # Last bug tested date: 2023/08/06
     * drawing tool: no bugs